MesutAlver/MesutAlver/README.md

 - 👋 Hi, I’m @MesutAlver
 - 👀 I’m interested in Software Development
 - 🌱 I’m currently learning Swift&SwiftUI for iOS Development
-- 💞️ I’m looking to collaborate on ..
+- 💞️ I’m looking to collaborate on other developers.
 - 📫 How to reach me mesutalver@icloud.com

 <!---